The Christians Future

 A Sermon on Romans 13:11-14Read more

 What is the future of the Christian?
-Dr. Martyn Lloyd-Jones preaches this sermon from Romans 13:11-14 about what is awaiting the Christian.
-All over Scripture, the answer is clear— we are waiting for the coming day of the Lord.
-Contrary to what some people say, Scripture tells us that this coming is a visible and physical coming of our Lord.
-At this time, Jesus will be coming to complete His work.
+In this sermon on Romans 13:11–14 titled “The Christian’s Future,” Dr. Martyn Lloyd-Jones preaches about what is awaiting the Christian.
+All over Scripture, the answer is clear— Christians are waiting for the coming day of the Lord.
+Contrary to what some people say, Scripture tells that this coming is a visible and physical coming of the Lord.
+At this time Jesus will be coming to complete His work.
 After passing judgment, He will set up His eternal kingdom.
 What are the consequences of this?
-First, Dr. Lloyd-Jones explains, that time will be no more.
+First, Dr. Lloyd-Jones explains that time will be no more.
 One of the main effects this will have is on the condition of the world.
-It will undo the results of the Fall.
-All things will be restored to their original, perfect condition that they existed in before man sinned.
-Additionally, there will be a judgment, and for believers, a judgment about rewards— the righteous are promised in Scripture that they will receive rewards corresponding to their acts on earth.
+It will undo the results of the fall.
+All things will be restored to their original, perfect condition that existed before humanity sinned.
+Additionally, there will be a judgment and for believers, a judgment about rewards— the righteous are promised in Scripture that they will receive rewards corresponding to their acts on earth.
 Judgment for the wicked involves both the body and the spirit.
 However, the righteous are promised eternal life in the presence of the Lord.
-Listen as Dr. Lloyd-Jones helps the reader grasp the vision for what the future holds if you have repented and believed in Jesus for forgiveness from your sins and are a child of God!
+Listen as Dr. Lloyd-Jones helps the reader grasp the vision for what the future holds if one has repented and believed in Jesus for forgiveness from their sins and is a child of God.

 About Dr. Martyn Lloyd-Jones